finos/common-cloud-controls/governance/steering/charter.md

   the Steering Committee.
 * All management<sup>[1](#footnote1)</sup> responsibilities should be delegated to other parties<sup>[2](#footnote2)</sup>.
-* All technical responsibilities should be delegated to SIGs (i.e. the SC shouldn't retain technical responsibilities itself).
+* All technical responsibilities should be delegated to working groups.
+The Steering Committee shouldn't retain any technical responsibilities itself.

 ## Direct responsibilities of the Steering Committee

 The following responsibilities belong directly to the Steering Committee.

-* Maintain the Steering Committee charter.
 * Define, evolve, and defend the non-technical vision / mission and the values of the project.
-* Delegate ownership of, responsibility for and authority over areas of the project to specific entities<sup>[2](#footnote2)</sup>.
+* Delegate ownership of, responsibility for, and authority over areas of the project to specific entities<sup>[2](#footnote2)</sup>.
 * Charter and refine policy for defining new community groups<sup>[3](#footnote3)</sup>, and establish transparency and accountability policies for such groups.